coderx400/sota-mapper/README.md

 # History
 ################################################################################

+NEXT VERSION
+- relaxed map .csv parsing to account for Excel saving with extra empty fields

 2016.09.20, v1.6
 - added two additional coordinate systems, both rotated an additional 90 degs from the previous, now all 4 possible cases are covered